N0MoreSecr3ts/wraith/docs/development/roadmap.md

 - [ ] Enforce https for the site
 - [ ] Fully Instrumented with Performance Stats
 - [ ] Entrophy Checks
-- [0] If we find a .git directory in a localPath scan just ignore it and process the dir as localPath
+- [ ] If we find a .git directory in a localPath scan just ignore it and process the dir as localPath
 - [ ] Cleanup issues in summary output
 - [ ] Add more debuging info
-- [ ] Need to list the flag defaults on the help screen
+- ~~[X] Need to list the flag defaults on the help screen~~
-- [ ] If no arg's are given for a command, then list the help screen
+- ~~[X] If no arg's are given for a command, then list the help screen~~
 - [ ] Only export the functions and variables necessary
 - [ ] Capture the error if no sig file is given and the default does not exist
 - [ ] Break out checking if a file is to be scanned into a single function